AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 ### MSU-1

+MSU-1 is a virtual SNES chip designed by Near, the creator of the bsnes and higan emulators.
+The chip allows the SNES to play CD quality audio and address up to 4GB of memory locations.
+It's primarily used for patches that replace the music with orchestral or remixed music.
+The most comprehensive collection of MSU-1 patches can be found on the [Zeldix forum](https://www.zeldix.net/f71-msu-1-hacks-database).

+To play MSU-1 games, you'll need to patch your rom, and you'll need to have a set of pcm files.
+You'll also need the corresponding msu file.
+In general, you'll want all the files to use the same naming convention.
+If you have the patched rom `eb_msu1.sfc`, you should have the `eb_msu1.msu` file, as well as numbered `eb_msu1-#.pcm` files.

 Beetle Supafaust only supports the extension `.sfc`.
 If your rom file uses `.smc`, please rename it to `.sfc`.

 ### SA-1 (Kirby Super Star, Kirby's Dream Land 3, Super Mario RPG, etc); SuperFX (Star Fox, Stunt Race FX, etc); SuperFX 2 (Doom, Super Mario World 2: Yoshi's Island, etc)